-Many women notice changes in their vagina and genital area after the menopause.
-These changes may include dryness and discomfort during sex.
 There may also be bladder symptoms.
 These can all usually be improved with treatment.
-Treatment options include hormone replacement therapy (HRT), oestrogen cream, vaginal tablets and lubricating gels.
+Treatment options include lubricating gels, hormone replacement therapy (HRT) or vaginal oestrogen preparations.

 What is vaginal dryness and what causes it?